 During college, I worked for various tutoring companies.
 At the same time, I completed hundreds of observational hours in various public schools with various grades.
 These observation hours all focused on various subjects and a lot of reflecting was done.
 I also completed 300 hours of student teaching in a private school with gifted Pre- Kindergarten aged children.
 With all of this experience at hand, I applied for an assistant teaching position at Strong Place For Hope Day Care and enjoyed every moment of it.
 About nine months into this position, I was offered a promotion to become the head teacher for the Universal Pre-Kindergarten class, and have been the head teacher ever since.
 I recently began a new position at Kaleidoscope School and I am the lead teacher for the gifted class there.
 Each and every day is a learning experience for both my children and me.
 We have grown and explored so much together.
 Not only do we complete our daily lessons and focus on our monthly themes, but also continuously grow together as individuals on a daily basis from the first day of school all the way until graduation day.
-I then became a director of a school where I worked above and influenced highly-educated teachers, and I am now a full time Public School teacher.
+I then became a director of a school where I worked above and influenced highly-educated teachers, and I am now a full time special education public school teacher.

 With my experience and my passion to teach and influence children, I truly believe I can positively influence our young children.
 I believe every single child is different and unique and therefore I am very passionate about catering to each and every childs needs and desires.
 Children learn and interact best when they are interested and one of my main priorities is to always capture the interest of my children.
 I plan my activities with each student in mind.
 I allow my students to alter what we are doing if they wish because they are curious individuals who deserve to have a say in what they do.
 I want to bring all of this passion into the fun filled experience that they have as tutoring students.
 It can be difficult for students having to go to school after school, but with the energy and passion I will bring to the program, the students will look forward to their tutoring program.
 I also want to bring my influences into the homes of the children by working with and influencing the parents.